Research Techniques in Biomedical Fields

 Students will carry out several experiments utilizing techniques related to both recombinant DNA and protein analysis.
 In addition to electrophoresis of proteins and nucleic acids, students will learn experimental techniques used to express and purify proteins, as well as several protein immunoassays.
 An introduction to cell culture will allow students to introduce foreign DNA into live mammalian cells and observe actual protein expression using fluorescent tags.

 Students will be encouraged to think creatively in a scientific environment by proposing and carrying out independent experiments.
-Independent research projects will allow students to address theoretical scientific questions by applying techniques and procedures learned in the laboratory.
-It is strongly recommended that applicants successfully complete a basic course in high school biology prior to enrolling in this course.
+Independent research projects will allow students to address theoretical, scientific questions by applying techniques and procedures learned in the laboratory.